Hashen110/IJSE_SEM_4_ASSIGNMENT_1/docs/PROJECT_DESIGN.md

 - Output
   - `Customer` list
 - Process
-  - Get all customers and return as a list of `Customers`
+  - Get all customers and return as a list of `Customer`

 ### Update
 - Command - `python main.py customer update`